edubart/nelua-lang/docs/pages/overview.md

 Person.print_info(p) -- equivalent, also performs auto referencing
 ```

-The automatic referencing and dereferencing mechanism allows to use
+The automatic referencing and dereferencing mechanism allows the use
-any unary operator, binary operator, function call or method call
+of any unary operator, binary operator, function call, or method call
 by value or by reference, for records or arrays.
 {:.alert.alert-info}

 ## Meta programming

-The language offers advanced features for meta programming by having a full Lua preprocessor
+The language offers advanced features for metaprogramming by having a full Lua preprocessor
-at compile-time that can generate and manipulate code when compiling.
+at compile time that can generate and manipulate code when compiling.

 ### Preprocessor

-At compile-time a Lua preprocessor is available to render arbitrary code,
+At compile time a Lua preprocessor is available to render arbitrary code.
-it works similar to templates in the web development world because they emit
+It works similarly to templates in the web development world, because it emits
-code between it's statements.
+code written between its statements.

 Lines beginning with `##` and between `##[[ ]]` are Lua code evaluated by the preprocessor: